 - Oops!Something went wrong.Please try again later.

-Revenue increased by 7% for Q3 2021 and by 9% for the nine months ended September 30, 2021 compared to the same prior year periods.
-The increase for Q3 2021 was primarily a result of the increased sales to the power sector.
-The increase for the nine months ended September 30, 2021 was a result of the increased sales to both the industrial sector and power sector.
-Gas deliveries increased by 6% for Q3 2021 and by 3% for the nine months ended September 30, 2021 compared to the same prior year periods.
-The Q3 2021 increase is due to the 11% increase in gas deliveries to the power sector being partially offset by the decrease of 13% in gas deliveries to the industrial sector as a result of an increase in downtime due to unplanned maintenance at a cement plant.
-The increase for the nine months ended September 30, 2021 reflects the increase in gas deliveries of 4% to the power sector.
+Revenue increased by 13% for Q4 2021 and by 10% for the year ended December 31, 2021 compared to the same prior year periods.
+The increase for Q4 2021 was primarily a result of the increased sales to the industrial sector.
+The increase for the year ended December 31, 2021 was a result of the increased sales to both the industrial sector and power sector.
+Gas deliveries increased by 13% for Q4 2021 and by 6% for the year ended December 31, 2021 compared to the same prior year periods.
+The Q4 2021 increase is due to the 20% increase in gas deliveries to the industrial sector and the 12% increase in gas deliveries to the power sector.
+The increase for the year ended December 31, 2021 reflects the increase in gas deliveries of 6% to both the power and the industrial sectors.

-Net cash flows from operating activities for Q3 2021 increased by 63% and decreased by 1% for the nine months ended September 30, 2021 compared to the same prior year periods primarily reflecting the changes in net income and non-cash working capital.
+Net cash flows from operating activities decreased by 4% for Q4 2021 and by 14% for the year ended December 31, 2021 compared to the same prior year periods, primarily reflecting the changes in net income and non-cash working capital.

 On June 21, 2021 the Company commenced a normal course issuer bid (“NCIB”) to purchase Class B Shares through the facilities of the TSXV and alternative trading systems in Canada.
-To date, 9,400 Class B Shares have been purchased and cancelled by the Company pursuant to the NCIB.
+Purchases pursuant to the NCIB will not exceed 500,000 Class B Shares, representing approximately 2.74% of the total outstanding Class B Shares.
+The NCIB will be in effect until June 21, 2022 (or until such time as the maximum number of Class B Shares have been purchased).
+To date, 41,200 Class B Shares have been purchased and canceled by the Company pursuant to the NCIB.

-Financial and Operating Highlights for the Three and Nine Months Ended September 30, 2021
+Financial and Operating Highlights for the Three Months and Year Ended December 31, 2021

 (Expressed in $’000 unless indicated otherwise)